HannesOberreiter/btree_info/content/en/price.md

 All kind of feedback are more than welcome!
 With best greetings!

-_Hannes Oberreiter_, Hannes Oberreiter, Hobby Organic Beekeeper & Hobby Programmer
+_Hannes Oberreiter, Hobby Organic Beekeeper & Hobby Programmer_

 [^1]: If you were premium before you still can use all of your hives and apiaries!
 But you cannot add new ones.